Accelerate Stochastic Subgradient Method by Leveraging Local Growth Condition: Applications in Risk Minimization

-where $h(\u)$ is a strongly convex function (not necessarily a smooth function) on any compact set and $R(\w)$ is $\ell_1$, $\ell_\infty$ or $\ell_{1,\infty}$ norm regularizer.
-The corollary below formally states the local error bound condition of the above problem and the iteration complexity of ASSG. \begin{cor} Assume $h(\u)$ is a strongly convex function on any compact set and $R(\w)$ is a polyheral function, then the problem in~(\ref{eqn:ss}) satisfies the local error bound condition in~(\ref{eqn:pq}).
-Hence ASSG can have an iteration complexity of $\widetilde O(\frac{\log(1/\delta)}{\epsilon})$ with a high probability $1-\delta$. \end{cor} The proof of the first part of Corollary~\ref{cor:ss} can be found in~\citep{DBLP:journals/corr/arXiv:1512.03107}.
-Examples of $h(\u)$ include $p$-norm error ($p\in(0,1)$), where
+where $X\in\R^{n\times d}$, $h(\u)$ is a strongly convex function (not necessarily a smooth function) on any compact set and $R(\w)$ is $\ell_1$, $\ell_\infty$ or $\ell_{1,\infty}$ norm regularizer.
+The corollary below formally states the LGC of the above problem and the iteration complexity of ASSG. \begin{corollary} Assume $h(\u)$ is a strongly convex function on any compact set and $P(\w)$ is polyhedral, then the problem in~(\ref{eqn:ss}) satisfies the LGC in~(\ref{eqn:lgc2}) with $\theta=1/2$.
+Hence ASSG can have an iteration complexity of $\widetilde O(\frac{\log(1/\delta)}{\epsilon})$ with a high probability $1-\delta$. \end{corollary} The proof of the first part of Corollary~\ref{cor:ss} can be found in~\citep{DBLP:journals/corr/arXiv:1512.03107}.
+One example of $h(\u)$ is $p$-norm error ($p\in(0,1)$), where $h(\u)=\frac{1}{n} \sum_{i=1}^{n} |u_i-y_i|^p$.
+The local strong convexity of the $p$-norm error ($p\in(1,2)$) is shown in~\citep{Goebel_localstrong}.